 Serving: 6

-What you find at the top-right is palm fruit sauce, then a combination of ground crayfish and red pepper at the top left and cleaned roasted fish at the top-middle.
+What you find at the top-right is palm fruit sauce, then a combination of ground crayfish and red pepper at the top left and cleaned, roasted fish at the top-middle.

 How to Cook Black Soup

-Grind all the leaves together, these ground leaves act as the soup thickener and also gives it the black looking color, hence the name – black soup.
+Grind all the leaves together, these ground leaves act as the soup thickener and also gives it the black-looking color, hence the name – black soup.
 You can blend to paste by adding a little water to ease up the movement of the blades.
-I ground the bitter leaves separately while the uziza and scent leaves were mixed together.

 Wash and boil the meat with half a cup of onions, 1 seasoning cube and a pinch of salt.
 Cook for 30-45 minutes, until the meat becomes soft and easily chewable, you can add a little water to stop it from getting burned.